Open-Source-Compliance/Sharing-creates-value/Events/OpenChainAndFriends26/CyberSecurity/CyberSecurity_program.md

 - [Abstracts, Bios and more](#details)
 - [Potential Follow-ups](#potential-follow-ups)

-This CyberSecurity topic stream is part of the OpenChain and Friends Event in Stuttgart 2026.
+This *CyberSecurity* stream is part of the OpenChain and Friends Event in Stuttgart 2026.
-For Event-Details and registration please check out the [OpenChain and Friends Event Website](https://openchainproject.org/news/2025/12/09/openchain-and-friends-2026)
+For full Event-Details and registration please check out the [OpenChain and Friends Event Website](https://openchainproject.org/news/2025/12/09/openchain-and-friends-2026)

 # Keynotes
 |![Dirk Targoni](https://openchainproject.org/wp-content/uploads/sites/30/2025/12/Dirk_Presentation2-300x223.jpg)|